Estimate Time7 min

 Saving for certain goals can seem like eating your financial vegetables.
 While it's important to plan for retirement, it's also helpful to include moments of more instant gratification.
 Maybe you want to go on a big anniversary trip or plan a reunion.
 Work to find ways to include these fun goals through the various pitstops on your financial goal roadmap to reward yourself and keep up your motivation.

-While $1,000 or a month's worth of essential expenses is a great place to start, it may not be enough to completely shield you from an unexpected turn of events, such as a layoff.
-That's why as soon as you can, you should work to save 3 to 6 months' worth of essential expenses.
+While $1,000 is a great place to start, it may not be enough to completely shield you from an unexpected turn of events, such as a layoff.
+That's why as soon as you can, you should work to save 3 to 6 months' worth of basic living expenses.
 And don't forget: You should prioritize replenishing your emergency account after you've tapped it.

 10. Pay down other high-interest debt